+.
 Even though Puerto Rico is an extended territory of the United States, this small Caribbean island comes with a rich culture and history of its own.

 1. Try some “criolla” food

 These casual roadside eateries are mostly located outside the metropolitan area, so a little bit of travel is required, but it's worth it.

 2. Take salsa dancing lessons

 If you want to experiment outside the tourist area, go to the bars along Roosevelt Avenue and Avenida Universidad, they are about 20 minutes away from Old San Juan.

 3. Explore the different regions

 Get out of the metropolitan area.
-Each region of the island has many different things to offer; from ecological adventures, beach retreats, 19th century cultural displays, and more.
+Each part of the island has many different things to offer, from ecological adventures, beach retreats, 19th-century cultural displays, and more.

 Visit the sister islands of Vieques and Culebra.
-They have some of the best beaches in Puerto Rico.
-And what's best is that they are mostly secluded.
+They have some of the best beaches in Puerto Rico, and they are mostly secluded.

-4. Look back at some of its history
+4. Look back at its history

 5. Feel the beat of the night

 There are many ways locals love spending the night; from dancing, playing pool, betting at casinos, to simply chilling at a bar or lounge.